 It is our view that complaints from telecommunications customers about credit issues should be handled in accordance with the standards required for handling all types of telecommunications complaints.
-The Exposure Draft seeks to implement different obligations solely for this type of complaint, which will lead to customer confusion and an impost on telecommunications providers who will have to upgrade systems, change processes and retrain staff all so that credit complaints can be dealt with in a different manner to all other telecommunications complaints.
-This simply does not make sense and is not a beneficial The TCP Code already contains thorough complaint handling rules for the telecommunications industry and is consistent with the Australian Standard on Complaint Handling.
-(The requirements in the Complaint Handling chapter of the TCP Code, which is currently under review, have been determined having regard to the Australian Standard - Complaint Handling AS ISO 100002-2006.)

-The rules in the TCP Code are more far-reaching than those in the Exposure Draft, including matters such as:
+The Bill seeks to implement different obligations solely for this type of complaint, which will lead to customer confusion and an impost on telecommunications providers who will have to upgrade systems, change processes and retrain staff all so that credit complaints can be dealt with in a different manner to all other telecommunications complaints.
+This simply does not make sense and is not a beneficial outcome for consumers, who will get different responses in different timeframes via different mechanisms for their complaints to their telecommunications provider.
+The TCP Code already contains thorough complaint handling rules for the telecommunications industry and is consistent with the Australian Standard on Complaint Handling.
+(The requirements in the Complaint Handling chapter of the TCP Code, which has recently been revised, have been determined having regard to the Australian Standard - Complaint Handling AS ISO 100002-2006.)
+The rules in the TCP Code are more far-reaching than those in the Bill, including matters such as:

-- how telecommunications providers must handle complaints - that they must have documented complaint handling policies - how they must interact with the TIO - that credit action must be ceased whilst complaints about disputed charges are being investigated - that written complaints must be acknowledged within 5 working days of receipt - that complaints should be resolved upon first contact if possible, but within 30 days if not - that complaints should be escalated internally or to the TIO if the customer remains dissatisfied
+- how telecommunications providers must handle complaints - that they must have documented complaint handling policies - customers receive a unique reference number/identifier to track their complaint and an indicative timeframe for resolution - immediate acknowledgement of a telephone or in-person complaint and all other complaints to be acknowledged within 2 working days - complaints will be resolved within 15 working days from receipt of the complaint or as soon as practicable in all circumstances - faster handling of urgent complaints - more explicit advice to consumers on external avenues of recourse, including the TIO - that credit action must be ceased whilst complaints about disputed charges are being investigated - that written complaints must be acknowledged within 5 working days of receipt - that complaints should be resolved upon first contact if possible, but within 30 days if not - that complaints should be escalated internally or to the TIO if the customer remains dissatisfied